zhangmiaosen2000/Towards-On-Policy-SFT/README.md

 | Paper (arXiv) V2 Version  | ⏳ TODO |

-We are doing more exps and efforts to make the technique more solid, please stay-turned!
+We are doing more exps and efforts to make the technique more solid, please stay-tuned!

 ## 📊 Experiment Results